-- a. contains the correct ingredients in the correct proportions; - b. has been correctly processed, according to the defined procedures; - c. is of the purity required; - d. is enclosed in its proper container, which; - e. bears the correct label (or is otherwise suitably marked or identified); - f. is stored, distributed and recommendations given for its subsequent handling in accordance with the recommended storage conditions, so that its quality is maintained throughout its designated or expected life. - 3.
+- f. is stored, distributed and recommendations given for its subsequent handling in accordance with the recommended storage conditions, so that its quality is maintained throughout its designated or expected life. - 3.
 Quality Assurance normally covers the following points: - a.
 Procedures are written in instructional form, in clear and unambiguous language, and are specifically applicable to the facilities provided; - b. records are made during manufacture (including packaging), which demonstrate that all the steps required by the defined procedures were in fact taken, and that the quantity and quality produced were those expected; - c. records of manufacture and distribution, which enable the complete history of a lot to be traced, are retained in a legible and accessible form; - d. a system is available to withdraw or recall from sale or supply any lot or product, should that become necessary; - e. the quality assurance procedures of the suppliers of raw and packaging materials should be monitored, preferably with regular audits.
-A Supplier Quality Assurance procedure should be developed to define the criteria for selection, approval, review and ongoing approval to ensure that purchased products and services meet the organisation's requirements; - f. there needs to be rapid feedback of information in the form of summaries of quality performance data (accompanied, where appropriate, by advice) to manufacturing personnel, enabling prompt adjustment or corrective action to be taken when necessary; and to the purchasing function in respect of raw material lots; - g. customer/consumer complaint samples should be examined, the causes of defects investigated where possible, and appropriate measures advised for corrective action to prevent recurrence.
+A Supplier Quality Assurance procedure should be developed to define the criteria for selection, approval, review and ongoing approval to ensure that purchased products and services meet the organisation's requirements; - f. there needs to be rapid feedback of information in the form of summaries of quality performance data (accompanied, where appropriate, by advice) to manufacturing personnel, enabling prompt adjustment or corrective action to be taken when necessary; and to the purchasing function in respect of raw material lots; - g. customer/consumer complaint samples should be examined, the causes of defects investigated where possible, and appropriate measures advised for corrective action to prevent recurrence. - h. due heed should be taken of new developments especially those requiring changes in compositional standards and labelling requirements which may necessitate changes to specifications for raw materials or finished products. - i.
+A continual review of the Quality Assurance systems should be undertaken to ensure that they remain effective.
+This should be done by self-inspections.

-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 45 of 70
+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 46 of 70